steshaw/nickel/spec/type-stystem/notes.md

 - Do not instantiate stuff to object as a fallback.
 Rather try to find `max {
   possible instantiations }`.
 Possible instantiations being determined with a Quick-Look like phase, as for polymorphism.
 But then, we may want to have a of ML subtyping then.
-One possibility: infer, then determine the sutff.
+One possibility: infer, then determine the stuff.
 Do not loose inference, then.
 - For subtyping, let's do something easy.
 As for QuickLook: try to do the not-too-stupid-stuff.
 If that doesn't work, fall back to "stupid,